oilyn0s3/solidity-stepbystep/README.md

 # solidity-stepbystep
-solidity sample programs - easy on beginners
+A set of solidity sample programs - easy on beginners.

+This repo documents my journey through Solidity.